Commonly Asked Questions

 Q: How long does it take to work?

-A: Many have reported noticing effects within the first 3 days, however, It can take up to 10-12 days to show effects.
+A: Many have reported noticing effects within hours and up to the first 3 days, however, It can take up to 10-12 days to show effects.
 Don't give up if you are not seeing any effects.
 Keep in mind that although you may not see the effect in one area, for example drooling, it still may be effective in other areas such as less overall pain, less rosy cheeks, and fussiness.
 If you are still doubtful after 12 days, try cleaning it and charging it in the sun for 3 hours and put it back on.
 Don't hesitate to contact us, if you have any questions or concerns.
 We are here for you.

 Q: Does it need to be 'Baltic' amber.